 However, she shies away from radical departure of social norms.
 In the last chapter, euphemistically entitled “The Torso,” she argues in favor of corsets (provided they are properly fitted), noting that she performed her entire stage career whilst corseted.

 Most notably–and dangerously–from a 21st-century viewpoint are the large number of recipes for tonics and makeup.
 The ingredients often read like the inventory of a compounding pharmacy, such as this recipe (Potter calls them “receipts”) for a skin lotion on page 154: “tincture of benzoin 5 drops, zinc oxide ½ dram, glycerin 1-½ dram, lime water to 1 ounce.”
 Displaying the medical ignorance of the era, Potter talks in near-glowing terms of such highly toxic metals as arsenic, antimony and mercury, such as an ointment made from yellow mercuric oxide for unsticking one’s eyelids in the morning.
 (Needless to say, please DO NOT try any of these recipes yourself.)

 The reviewer for the San Francisco Call on 24 May 1908 was sanguine: “While there is little original material in the book, there is much that is interesting and some of it is no doubt valuable.
 The style of writing is poor, but no pretense is made for style.
 The book is beautifully printed and bound, and contains a number of reproduction of pictures of Mrs. Potter in her various characters of the stage.”

-Cora Brown Potter’s last British stage appearance was in 1912.
-She died on 12 February 1936 at her villa in Beaulieu-sur-Mer not far from Monaco along the French Riviera.
-Shortly before her death Cora Urquhart Brown-Potter became a French citizen.
+Cora Brown-Potter’s last British stage appearance was in 1912.
+She died on 12 February 1936, at the age of 78, at her villa in Beaulieu-sur-Mer not far from Monaco along the French Riviera.
+Shortly before her death, Cora Urquhart Brown-Potter became a French citizen.